Far1had/Guess_the_color/README.md

 The game keeps track of your performance.
 The counters for correct and wrong answers are displayed at the bottom.

+## Sound Effects

+The game now features additional sound effects:
+- A positive sound is played when the answer is correct.
+- A negative sound is played when the answer is wrong.

 ## Resetting the Game

 Click the "Reset" button to start a new round and reset the counters.